PrivateKit/pathfinders-essays/README.md

-# Pathfinders Call for Essays
+# Pathfinders Essays

-This repository holds the accepted essays for the Call for Essays event hosted by Pathfinders.
-Find more information [here](http://pathfinders.mit.edu/).
+This repository holds the accepted essays from Pathfinders.
+Find more information on [https://pathfinders.mit.edu](https://pathfinders.mit.edu/).